joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/05/04/theater/melissa-errico-costume-fitting.html?searchResultPosition=3

 **‘Pass Over,’ About Black Men Trapped by Dread, Heads to Broadway**\
-`The play, by Antoinette Nwandu, has previously been staged at several prominent theaters and filmed by Spike Lee for Amazon.`\
+`The play, by Antoinette Chinonye Nwandu, has previously been staged at several prominent theaters and filmed by Spike Lee for Amazon.`\
 https://nytimes.com/2021/05/04/theater/pass-over-about-black-men-trapped-by-dread-heads-to-broadway.html?searchResultPosition=4

 **Motherless Mothers Can Be Good Moms, Too**\